-Continue stage recessions in Lake Toho and East Lake Toho to their June 1 low pools.
-If needed, reduce discharge at S-65A by up to 38 cfs/day until discharge is decreased to 300 cfs.
+Continue stage recessions in Lake Toho and East Lake Toho to their June 1 regulatory low pools.
+Maintain at least 300 cfs discharge at S-65A.

 Table KB-1.
 Average discharge for the preceding seven days, Sunday's average daily stage and Sunday's average daily departure from KCOL flood regulation lines or temporary schedules.
 All data are provisional.